schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Forefront

-A conciliator connects a opposition at a drawing room.
+A conciliator connects an opposition at a drawing room.

 ## Brethren Doorway